POS Integration: Definition, Benefits & Integrations to Consider

 Custom Pricing | Custom Pricing |

-Why you need it: Businesses such as restaurants, bed and breakfasts, and venue rentals will require an application that goes beyond reservations.
-Depending on your business type, a guest management system comes with different combinations of reservation and appointment features with inventory, employee scheduling, invoicing, and payment processing.
+Why you need it: Businesses such as restaurants, bed-and-breakfasts, and venue rentals will require an application that can do more than make reservations.
+Depending on your business type, a guest management system comes with different combinations of reservation and appointment features, plus inventory, employee scheduling, invoicing, and payment processing.

 Examples: